Claude Code

 -

-Switch to a GUI pinentry — set
+Switch to a GUI pinentry by setting

-pinentry-programin~/.gnupg/gpg-agent.conf -
+pinentry-programin~/.gnupg/gpg-agent.conf. -

 Pre-cache your passphrase before asking Claude to decrypt: